tn97/PortalBase/README.md

 # UtilSuite

 Credit goes to Conor Moschella, Timothy Na, and Ying Wang.
+Built with HTML, CSS, JavaScript, jQuery, and APIs (NYTimes, Giphy, Wikipedia, Spotify, and iexTrading).

 This is a program that's purpose is for it's utility.
 It holds some things that may assist a user in everyday life, whether it be leisure, or doing some research/study.